htw-imi-showtime/showtime-website/content/ss25/bachelor/b2-licht_und_schatten/_index.md

 help of RGB-colored spotlights.
 To achieve our goals, we used the Unity Game Engine as well as its build in HDRP Render-Pipeline.

-* **Subheader 1**
-Oft enthält die Zielsetzung schon die Lösungsidee - dies könnte aber ein eigener Subheader sein.

-{{</section>}}

-{{<section title="Development">}}
-We had the idea, way before the semester began.
-The development started after we were officially put together into a team of seven.
-During development, we utilized weekly meetings to organize the team and upcoming tasks.
-These meetings helped us to get to know each other and discuss the game's current status.
-Additionally, we had one extra weekly meeting with Prof.
-Lenz to show him our current progress.
-There he was able to stress-test the game and find missing game-mechanics as well as all absent object-colliders.
-(He is phenomenal at this!)
-We used these insights to plan and distribute our weekly goals and tasks.

-We divided our team into two sub-groups: art and programming.
-The art team was tasked with creating concept art, assets, model, textures, materials and laying out as well as designing levels.
-Meanwhile, the programming team was responsible for implementing AI, level loading systems, and core game logic.
-However, these roles were flexible - team members were encouraged to collaborate across teams with one another and to test out different design-approaches.
-This allowed programmers to contribute to art tasks and artists to support programming when needed.
-Due to the topic of our game being "light and shadows" we spend a lot of time testing out different light-setups inside Unity's virtual environment.
-In addition, we modelled and textured many of the game's assets ourselves to better fit the overall atmosphere we created.
 {{</section>}}

 {{<section title="Meet the Team">}}